-

 How visible and mature are discussions in business around reducing carbon emissions; and how much support is being given from a political and regulatory perspective to this area (including energy efficiency)?

-Discussions around reducing carbon emissions are “front and centre” in many New Zealand organisations, with businesses having matured these discussions significantly in recent years.
+Discussions around reducing carbon emissions are prominent across New Zealand organisations and have matured significantly in recent years.

-Most public sector agencies in New Zealand are subject to the Carbon Neutral Government Programme, which aims to reduce emissions by requiring all government agencies entering a new lease or renewing an existing lease to target a NABERSNZ rating above 5 stars and achieve a minimum of 4 stars.
-The ratings must also be publicly disclosed.
-NABERSNZ is New Zealand’s adaptation of the National Australian Built Environmental Rating System, a six-star rating tool that measures the energy efficiency of commercial buildings once they are occupied and operating for a year or more.
+Most public sector agencies in New Zealand are subject to the Carbon Neutral Government Programme, which requires government agencies entering or renewing leases to target a NABERSNZ rating above 5 stars and achieve a minimum of 4 stars, with public disclosure.
+NABERSNZ is New Zealand’s adaptation of the National Australian Built Environmental Rating System, which measures the energy efficiency of occupied commercial buildings that have been operating for a year or more.
 As the Government is a significant property owner and tenant in New Zealand, these requirements are driving market improvements in energy efficiency in buildings.

 -

-How are rights to explore/set up or transfer renewable energy projects, such as solar or wind farms, granted?
+How are rights to explore/set up, interconnect or transfer renewable energy projects, such as solar or wind farms, granted?
 How do these differ based on the source of energy, i.e. solar, wind (on and offshore), nuclear, carbon capture, hydrogen, CHP, hydropower, geothermal; biomass; battery energy storage systems (BESS) and biomethane?

-Broadly, the right to develop an onshore renewable energy project (such as a solar or onshore wind project) in New Zealand must be secured privately through the acquisition of relevant rights to the land on which the proposed project is to be situated.
-The key initial step for a developer is typically to secure an option to enter into (or acquire) the relevant land rights that will ultimately support the construction and operation of the project over its expected life (eg a lease or, depending on the project, easement rights).
-A license to enter into the land and conduct feasibility studies prior to the exercise of such option is usually sought.
+Broadly, the right to develop an onshore renewable energy project in New Zealand must be secured privately through the acquisition of relevant rights to the land on the project site.
+Developers typically first obtain an option to enter into (or acquire) the relevant land rights needed for the construction and operation of the project over its lifetime (eg a lease or, depending on the project, easement rights).
+A license to enter the land and conduct feasibility studies prior to the exercise of such option is usually sought.
 Such rights are privately negotiated between the developer and the landowner (if the land is not already owned by the developer).

 In addition to securing land rights, unless the project is “behind the meter”, a developer will need to obtain the right to connect the project to a relevant distribution network or to New Zealand’s National Grid.
 For onshore grid connection enquiries of up to 500 MW, developers must join Transpower’s queuing system for grid connections.
 This requires (among other things) that applicants show evidence of project readiness (to demonstrate they have undertaken adequate due diligence and project development activity prior to the grid connection investigation phase) and pay an application fee.